AnthonyBloomer/ezflix/README.rst

       --sort_order [{asc,desc}]
                             Use this flag to set the sort order.
       --quality [{720p,1080p,3d}]
-                            Use this flag to set the min quality.
+                            Use this flag to set the desired quality.

+Please note the filtering options only work for movie torrents.

 Examples
 ~~~~~~~~